cjmcclellan/CS230DeepActor/README.md

 # Required for Running Code
 To run the above code, a trained model is needed.
 However, the model was too large to place on github.
-Please downlaod the model from the google drive folder "20170512-110547" in this link https://drive.google.com/drive/folders/1znBZRKEqYspPqAngyOwOgKLBLENI7uAk?usp=sharing
+Please downlaod the model from the google drive folder "pretrained_facenet" in this link https://drive.google.com/drive/folders/1znBZRKEqYspPqAngyOwOgKLBLENI7uAk?usp=sharing

-Place the folder "20170512-110547" (containing 4 files) to the path "CS230DeepActor/models/pretrained_facenet/".
+Place the folder "pretrained_facenet" (the folder "20170512-110547" which contains 4 files) to the path "CS230DeepActor/models/pretrained_facenet/".
 This shold place the model in as such "CS230DeepActor/models/pretrained_facenet/20170512-110547" with 4 files in the "20170512-110547" folder.

 The libraries listed in the requirements.txt file are also needed